jamf/regatta/docs/cli/regatta_follower.md

       --rest.address string                                   Address the REST API server should listen on. (default ":8079") --rest.read-timeout duration                            Maximum duration for reading entire request (default 5s) --storage.block-cache-size int                          Shared block cache size in bytes, the cache is used to hold uncompressed blocks of data in memory. (default 16777216)
+      --tables.address string                                 Address of the Tables API server. (default ":8446") --tables.cert-filename string                           Path to the API server certificate. (default "hack/replication/server.crt")
+      --tables.key-filename string                            Path to the API server private key file. (default "hack/replication/server.key")
+      --tables.token string                                   Token to check for the Table API accesss.
+No token is checked when left empty (default)
 ```

 ### SEE ALSO